sysdiglabs/sysdig-aws-workshop-instructions/docs/modules/risks-and-attack-path.md

 You have now completed the Risks and Attack Path module.

 {: .value}
-> - You have now used Sysdig Secure to understand the biggest risks in your environment.
+> You have now used Sysdig Secure to understand the biggest risks in your environment.
-> - With this information, you can get the best return on investment in terms of what to fix first.
+> With this information, you can get the best return on your investment in terms of what to fix first.